 I haven’t received my membership materials.
 How long will it take to get them?

 The membership team is operating remotely, so your materials will be delayed.
 We appreciate your patience.
-Your parking decal will be updated before you receive your materials so you can still gain access to the Garden when we reopen.
 If you renewed, joined, or requested a new or replacement card, you will get your card as soon as possible.

 Why did I receive a membership renewal notice when I already sent in my renewal?